frnmst/qvm/README.md

 computers: the host must be reachable from the client via SSH.
 This can be verified by using the `--attach-remote` option.

-Once you've checked that everyting works, you can add a command alias in your shell configuration file (e.g: `~/.bashrc`).
+Once you have checked that everyting works, you can add a command alias in your shell configuration file (e.g: `~/.bashrc`), something like:

+    alias vm='/home/user/scripts/qvm/automatical_remote_startup.sh'

 # Help